Open Source • Self-Hosted • GPL-3.0

 Hot Reload

 Update configuration without restarts.
-Add monitors, change intervals, or modify groups on the fly.
+Add monitors, change intervals or modify groups on the fly.

 Self-Hosted & Private